cdl-geneseo/geneseo-dictionary/G/Game.md

 # Game

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Game

 Created by  Unknown User (iif1), last modified by  Unknown User (rgg2) on Nov 16, 2012

 Game: 1. adj. up for anything“Do you want to go to class?
 Yeah, I’m game”100% of those surveyed know this word, 100% of these do not think the word is of local originsAs of 2012, 100% of students surveyed know this word, 0% believe it is of local origins.(Goodwin, G-M, 2012)2. n.
 The ability to easily pick up women.&quot;Look at all the women he has.
 He must have game.&quot;As of 2012, 50% of students surveyed know this word, 0% believe it is of local origins.(Goodwin, G-M, 2012)